 Admiral Trost entered the U.S. Naval Academy in 1949 and served as a Submarine Officer until his retirement in 1990 as the 23rd Chief of Naval Operations.
 His commands included USS Sam Rayburn (SSBN 635), Submarine Group Five, U.S. Seventh Fleet, and U.S. Atlantic Fleet.
 He led the U.S. Navy at the culmination of the Cold War with the Soviet Union.

-Selected for nuclear power training, Lt. j.g.
-Trost reported for duty under instruction to the Naval Nuclear Power Training Unit in Idaho Falls in June 1957, again finishing first in his class.
+Selected for nuclear power training, Lieutenant Junior Grade Trost reported for duty under instruction to the Naval Nuclear Power Training Unit in Idaho Falls in June 1957, again finishing first in his class.
 In November 1957, Lt.
-Trost reported to the pre-commissioning crew of Swordfish (SS 579.)
-Following her commissioning on Sept.
-15, 1958, Lt.
-Trost served aboard for sea trials, shakedown and inter-fleet transfer to Pearl Harbor in July 1959, becoming the second nuclear submarine to join the Pacific Fleet, after Sargo (SSN 583,) racking up more than 35,000 nautical miles in her first year of operation while Lt.
-Trost served in a wide variety of positions including auxiliary division officer, diving officer, supply and commissary officer, gunnery officer and “M” division officer.
+Trost reported to the pre-commissioning crew of Swordfish (SS 579).
+Following her commissioning on September 15, 1958, Lt.
+Trost served aboard for sea trials, shakedown and inter-fleet transfer to Pearl Harbor in July 1959.
+Becoming the second nuclear submarine to join the Pacific Fleet, after Sargo (SSN 583) racking up more than 35,000 nautical miles in her first year of operation, Lt.
+Trost served in a wide variety of positions including auxiliary division officer, diving officer, supply and commissary officer, gunnery officer and "M" division officer.
 He also qualified for submarine command track.
 In December 1959, Lt.
-Trost was assigned to the Army Language School at the Presidio of Monterey, CA to learn German before proceeding in June 1960 to study political science and international relations (in German) at the University of Freiburg, West Germany having been selected for the highly competitive Olmsted Scholar program.
+Trost was assigned to the Army Language School at the Presidio of Monterey, California to learn German before proceeding in June 1960 to study political science and international relations (in German) at the University of Freiburg, West Germany having been selected for the highly competitive Olmsted Scholar program.

-In January 1962, Lt.
+In January 1962, Lieutenant Commander Trost assumed duty as Executive Officer of nuclear fast attack submarine Scorpion (SSN 589) for operations in the Atlantic and Caribbean that earned Scorpion a Navy Unit Commendation and Lt.
 Cmdr.
-Trost assumed duty as Executive Officer of nuclear fast attack submarine Scorpion (SSN 589) for operations in the Atlantic and Caribbean that earned Scorpion a Navy Unit Commendation and Lt.
-Cmdr.
-Trost a Navy Achievement Medal (this was a big deal at the time.)
+Trost a Navy Achievement Medal (this was a big deal at the time).
 With Scorpion going into overhaul, Lt.
 Cmdr.
-Trost then attended the Polaris Command Course at Dam Neck, VA before reporting as Blue Crew Executive Officer for new construction fleet ballistic missile submarine Von Steuben (SSBN 632.)
-Commissioned on Sept.
-30, 1964, Gold crew test fired the sub’s first Polaris ballistic missile in December 1965 and Lt.
+Trost then attended the Polaris Command Course at Dam Neck, Va. before reporting as Blue Crew Executive Officer for new construction fleet ballistic missile submarine Von Steuben (SSBN 632).
+Commissioned on September 30, 1964, Gold crew test fired the sub's first Polaris ballistic missile in December 1965 and Lt.
 Cmdr.
 Trost in the Blue Crew launched the second in January 1965.

-In January 1968, Cmdr.
-Trost assumed command of Blue Crew of fleet ballistic missile submarine Sam Rayburn (SSBN 635) conducting strategic deterrent patrols from Charleston, SC until she went into overhaul after her 14th deterrent patrol.
+In January 1968, Commander Trost assumed command of Blue Crew of fleet ballistic missile submarine Sam Rayburn (SSBN 635) conducting strategic deterrent patrols from Charleston, South Carolina until she went into overhaul after her 14th deterrent patrol.
 In October 1969, Cmdr.
 Trost assumed duty as the assistant chief of staff for personnel and administration for Commander, Submarine Force, U.S. Atlantic Fleet, where he was promoted to captain on July 1, 1970.

-On Aug.
-22,t 1978, Rear Adm.
-Trost was designated a vice admiral and reported for duty as the deputy and chief of staff for Commander-in-Chief, U.S. Pacific Fleet, Pearl Harbor, where he was awarded his third Legion of Merit where it was noted, “Of especially great value were his astute political assessments, superbly structured decision alternatives and total involvement in every aspect and detail of concern to the Pacific Fleet.”
+On August 22, 1978, Rear Admiral Trost was designated a vice admiral and reported for duty as the deputy and chief of staff for Commander-in-Chief, U.S. Pacific Fleet, Pearl Harbor, where he was awarded his third Legion of Merit where it was noted, "Of especially great value were his astute political assessments, superbly structured decision alternatives and total involvement in every aspect and detail of concern to the Pacific Fleet."
 In February 1980, Vice Adm.
-Trost assumed command of the U.S. Seventh Fleet embarked on USS Blue Ridge (LCC 19) in Yokosuka, Japan where he was awarded his first Navy Distinguished Service Medal, which noted the “unprecedented operational tempo,” and battle readiness of U.S. Navy forces in the Indian Ocean (in response to the Iranian hostage crisis), “achieved despite the longest, most complex logistics support lines in U.S. Navy history, extending 4,000 miles into the Indian Ocean” as well as the rescue of more than 9,000 Vietnamese refugees in the South China Sea.
+Trost assumed command of the U.S. Seventh Fleet embarked on USS Blue Ridge (LCC 19) in Yokosuka, Japan where he was awarded his first Navy Distinguished Service Medal, which noted the "unprecedented operational tempo," and "battle readiness of U.S. Navy forces in the Indian Ocean (in response to the Iranian hostage crisis) achieved despite the longest, most complex logistics support lines in U.S. Navy history, extending 4,000 miles into the Indian Ocean" as well as the rescue of more than 9,000 Vietnamese refugees in the South China Sea.

-In October 1981, Vice Adm.
-Trost returned to the Pentagon as Director, Navy Program Planning (OP-090) in the Office of the CNO.
-He was awarded a second Distinguished Service Medal as the “CNO’s principle staff executive for all except joint staff matters…while coordinating the planning and programming for the significant growth and sustainability needed to regain U.S. maritime superiority.”
+In October 1981, Vice Admiral Trost returned to the Pentagon as Director, Navy Program Planning (OP-090) in the Office of the Chief of Naval Operations.
+He was awarded a second Distinguished Service Medal as the "CNO's principle staff executive for all except joint staff matters, while coordinating the planning and programming for the significant growth and sustainability needed to regain U.S. maritime superiority."

-After his retirement from active duty, he assisted his wife Pauline to bring about her vision to assist families of injured and ill service members, leading to the formation of the Fisher House Foundation which has assisted more than 400,000 military families while undergoing medical treatment.
-Adm.
-Trost also served on the Board of Directors of the U.S. Naval Academy Alumni Association and was named a distinguished USNA graduate.
+After his retirement from active duty, he assisted his wife Pauline to bring about her vision to assist families of injured and ill service members, leading to the formation of the Fisher House Foundation, which has assisted more than 400,000 military families undergoing medical treatment.
+Admiral Trost also served on the Board of Directors of the U.S. Naval Academy Alumni Association and was named "a distinguished USNA graduate."
 He was also an Eagle Scout, active in scouting as an adult, and was awarded the Distinguished Eagle Scout Award.
 He also served as the Chairman of the Olmsted Foundation.
 His leadership continued even very late in life as President of the Annapolis Life-Care Resident Board at Ginger Cove.